 Invariably on those Sunday mornings the ranch foreman Leo, the ex-sailor that he was, besides being a Pacific Fleet boxing champion, would hold court with a number of Navy guys sobering up over coffee and having a little breakfast.

-On one of those Sunday mornings, a number of those sailors that had been stationed in San Diego at one time or the other brought up the fact that a weird and little-known railroad sometimes called the Southern Pacific’s San Diego and Arizona Eastern Railway and sometimes called by other names that used to run passengers into Mexico from San Diego and clear over to the desert near El Centro and back that all of them had used going into and out of Mexico from San Diego had shut down passenger service after years and years of running the service.
-They came up with this big idea that turned out to be probably my biggest jeep adventure of all time.
+On one of those Sunday mornings, a number of those sailors that had been stationed in San Diego at one time or the other brought up the fact that a weird and little-known railroad sometimes called the Southern Pacific's San Diego and Arizona Eastern Railway and sometimes called by other names had shut down passenger service after years and years of running the service.
+The railroad used to run passengers into Mexico from San Diego and clear over to the desert near El Centro and back that a lot of San Diego based sailors had used going into and out of Mexico from San Diego.
+Leo and his buddies came up with this big idea that turned out to be probably my biggest jeep adventure of all time.
 One of the sailors said he had seen where a jeep could be adapted to run on railroad tracks so we should take the ranch jeep down there, fix it to ride on the rails, and drive it into Mexico and the U.S. One of the other guys piped in saying that during the war, at least during the early part of the war, 1942 or so, when he was stationed in San Diego, the Army had regular patrols along the railway looking for saboteurs and that he had met a soldier that said that's exactly what they did, fixed up jeeps so they could run on the rails.
 Everybody figured, what the heck, if the Army could do, so could the Navy and most likely, even better.

 The next thing I knew a bunch of sailors with Leo driving and me tagging along headed south toward the Mexican border.
 According to Leo we would be crossing the border into Mexico at Tecate about 20 miles south east of San Diego.
 Leo said he knew we could pick up the railroad tracks in an isolated area a short distance east out of town.
 Everybody was jumping up and down all for it like a bunch of drunken sailors --- of which they were.
 Leo figured the only way we could get away with it was for the whole thing to be done on the QT, especially me not saying one word to my stepmother.
 Not worried my stepmother would stop it, but not wanting to be blocked from going I most dutifully complied.
 Once we decided to go and head for Tecate the whole thing was approached it like a secret mission.